PRAYING TO THE SAINTS

 Of course, none of the examples given above show the practice of praying to the saints.
 Nor do the examples show the saints in heaven praying for us.
 But the thing is, if we could pray for other people and ask our friends and family to pray for us without violating Christ's principal mediatorship, then why can't we pray for the souls in purgatory, and why can't we ask the saints as well as the souls in purgatory to pray for us, since we all belong to the family of Christ and are all members of His one Mystical Body?
 In other words, the objection based on Christ's sole mediatorship, is destroyed by these examples.

-Besides, there is also a line in the Apocalypse or the Book of Revelations which clearly spoke of "the prayers of the saints."
+Besides, there is also a line in the Book of Revelations which clearly spoke of "the prayers of the saints."
 St. John wrote the following as part of his visions:

-"And when he had opened the book, the four living creatures, and the four and twenty ancients fell down before the Lamb, having every one of them harps, and golden vials full of odours, which are the prayers of saints" (Apoc 5:18).
+"And when he had opened the book, the four living creatures, and the four and twenty ancients fell down before the Lamb, having every one of them harps, and golden vials full of odors, which are the prayers of saints" (Rev 5:18).

 Now, what can the "prayers of the saints" be that are being offered to Christ?
 Certainly these are not the saints' prayers for themselves, since they have already won the crown of victory and are already in heaven.
 These prayers must be their prayers on behalf of the living members of the Church on earth and the souls in purgatory.